• About The Emerald Palate

 Be swooned by a candlelight orchestra

-Celebrate a special occasion with your loved one with a candlelight cover band of their favorite performers.
-In April, you can listen to Adele (April 4), Hans Zimmer (April 4 & 18), The Beatles (April 23), Pink Floyd (April 24).
+Celebrate a special occasion with your loved one at a candlelight orchestra concert covering music from their favorite performers.
+In April, you can listen to music from 90s Alt Rock Bands (April 9 & 23), Adele (April 23), and The Beatles (April 26).

 pianist surrounded by candles on a stage